Tim-Fang/Tim-Fang/README.md

 - A senior high school student from Zhejiang, China 🇨🇳.

-- I'm not good at all the languages, even Chinese (XD
+- I'm not good at all languages, even Chinese (XD

-- Will do some Interesting things when I free.
+- Will do something interesting when I'm free.

 Working on **[GitScratch](https://github.com/UniScratch/gitscratch-frontend/)**, a **powerful and useful** secondary development version of scratch